pixelgrade/category-icon/readme.txt

 3. Now You can add or edit category icons

 == Changelog ==

+= 0.8.0 =
+* Ensure compatibility with WordPress 5.9
+* Add getters for term icon and image.

 = 0.7.1 =
 * Improve compatibility with WordPress 5.7